morris-frank/uva-rl-reproducibility/docs/index.md

 python run_envs.py --env_ids=FrozenLake-v0 --num_seeds=10 --it_at_min=5000 --alpha=1e-5 --n_episodes=1500 --n_step 0
 ```

-Below we plot the average duration of each episode over training as well as one standard deviation.
+Below we plot the average complete return (sum of the un-discounted rewards) of each episode over training as well as one standard deviation.
 The runs using semi-gradient and using full-gradient are color-coded.

 <figure>